-Don’t go abroad.
+For your next holiday, you don’t have to go abroad.
 Explore your own backyard.
 Holiday at home.
-Visit a part of the UK you’ve never been to before, or an area near your home that you’re not too familiar with.
+Visit a part of the UK you’ve never been to before or an area near your home that you’re not too familiar with.
 The UK is full of hidden treasures – you just have to find them.

 Embrace Green Cleaning

 And for the last of my alternative New Year’s resolutions, ditch some of the more toxic chemicals in your home, and give green cleaning a go.
 Start by ditching the fabric conditioner (it really is the worst) and then take it from there!
 Need more help on green cleaning?
 I can help!